etcinit/nexii/README.md

 Binaries are automatically built on every release:

-- Download the binaries from https://github.com/etcinit/nexii/releases
+- Download the archive for your platform from https://github.com/etcinit/nexii/releases
-- Extract it and copy the binary somewhere in your `$PATH`
+- Extract it and copy the `nexii` binary to somewhere in your `$PATH`

 ## Building